superpios/node-scorecard/README.md

 collector.py     -> samples every node from the Sentinel LCD (status, price, protocol,
                     peers, bandwidth), appends to history.jsonl.
-Retries each node's API twice to minimise blank fields from transient timeouts. make-summary.py  -> aggregates history.jsonl into history-summary.json (uptime %, stability, longevity + a compact per-node timeline).
+Retries each node's API twice to minimise blank fields from transient timeouts.
+                    Enriches active nodes with their ASN (IP->ASN lookup, cached on disk so each IP is resolved only once). make-summary.py  -> aggregates history.jsonl into history-summary.json (uptime %, stability, longevity + a compact per-node timeline).
 Soft-purges nodes not seen for 30+ days to keep the files lean.